AvianNetwork/electrumx/docs/environment.rst

 to onion server peers, in which case rather than returning no onion peers it will fall back to a hard-coded list.

-To give incoming clients a full range of onion servers, you will need to be running a Tor proxy for ElectrumX to use.
+To give incoming clients a full range of onion servers you will need to be running a Tor proxy for ElectrumX to use.

 ElectrumX will perform peer-discovery by default and announce itself